Keighley & Worth Valley Railway: Rolling stock

-KWVR has a large collection of both steam and diesel locomotives, as well as supporting carriages and other rolling stock.
+The KWVR has a large collection of both steam and diesel locomotives, as well as supporting carriages and other rolling stock.
 The railway has amassed a large collection of Vintage Carriages over the years.
 Some are used to carry passengers on specially selected open days.

 The railway owns three rail mounted cranes: a 10T Grafton steam P-Way crane, a 15T Taylor Hubbard diesel P-Way Crane and an ex LMS 45T steam breakdown crane.
 In addition, the affiliated Bahamas Locomotive Society owns a steam breakdown crane, based at Ingrow.
 Currently the 15T Taylor Hubbard crane and the 10T Grafton steam P-Way crane are in traffic, the latter now in apple green.
 Furthermore, there are a variety of wagons used by the civil engineering department, largely at either Oakworth or Ingrow West.

 Use in film, media and television

 The line and its stations has been used in numerous period film and television productions including the film The Railway Children.

 In the 1960s (shortly before the preserved line re-opened), an ITV advertisement on chocolate cookie biscuits, featuring Ronnie Corbett, was filmed along the line and at Mytholmes Tunnel (between Oakworth and Haworth).
 A steam train carries (at the front end) out of the tunnel a shocked Corbett holding onto the handrail of the engine.
 The locomotive used was Pug 51218.

 In 1970 the line was featured in the British drama film The Railway Children.
-The line was one of only a few heritage railways in the UK and was the only one at the time which had a tunnel (this was one of the most important locations needed for the film).
+The line was then one of only a few heritage railways in the UK and was the only one at the time which had a tunnel (this was one of the most important locations needed for the film).
 The tunnel used is a lot shorter in reality than it appears in the film, for which a temporary extension to the tunnel was made using canvas covers.
 Locomotives that were chosen for the film included a Hudswell Clarke 0-6-0T No. 31 Hamburg, GWR 5700 0-6-0PT No. 5775, Lancashire & Yorkshire Railway 0-6-0 No. 957 & GNR N2 0-6-2T No. 1744.
 Railway locations used in the film included Mytholmes Tunnel near Haworth, the location for the paper chase scene was also shot at Mytholmes, as well as the one in which the children wave the girls' petticoats in the air to warn the train about a landslide.
 The landslide sequence itself was filmed in a cutting on the Oakworth side of Mytholmes Tunnel and the fields of long grass where the children waved to the trains are situated on the Haworth side of the tunnel.

 In 1976, The KWVR and Haworth railway station appeared in the premiere episode of a Granada TV sitcom called Yanks Go Home (set in 1942), in which a group of US Army Air Force pilots arrive by train and alight at the station (Haworth) and are stationed in a small Northern town in Lancashire, North-West of England, during the Second World War.